 I’ve seen lots of students now over many years and watched their relationship to their Ashtanga practice evolve as I’ve known them.
 And of course, I have experienced my own arc while aging myself, and my relationship to my practice has changed.
 If there is one general thing that I’ve noticed, it’s that mature practitioners hold their practice lightly.
-They’ve let go of any previous ideas that practice has to be a certain length, done at a “right” time, that there are a “right” number of postures, or that accomplishments in asana are a fast-track to enlightenment.
-They’ve learned to see the Ashtanga practice as a muti-faceted tool that can be used for many purposes depending on what needs arise.
+They’ve let go of any previous ideas that practice has to be a certain length or done at a “right” time.
+They don’t have an idea that there are a “right” number of postures, or that accomplishments in asana are a fast-track to enlightenment. instead, they see the Ashtanga practice as a muti-faceted tool which can be used for many purposes depending on what needs arise.

 It’s a little bit of Glenda the Good Witch talking to Dorothy at the end of the Wizard of Oz.
 You already know how to practice.
 You’ve had the power all along.
 Just trust yourself and believe your experience.
 If you need permission, I give you permission to do less.
 Do a shorter practice when it makes sense.
 Do the postures that make sense.
 Take a day off when you need to.
-Modify postures, substitute postures, and just generally do the postures in whatever way makes sense for your body in each moment.
+Modify postures and substitute postures.
+Generally, do the postures in whatever way makes sense for your body in each moment.
 The sequences are a guide; they’re not set in concrete.
 Once you’ve put in your time learning the tools, use them in a way that makes sense for you.

 Will your practice change over the years as you’re aging, particularly as you move into your 50’s, 60’s, or 70’s?
 Yes.
 How will it change?
 I don’t know.
 But I do know that if you invest time and focus on the breathing and concentration aspects of practice, there is enough to explore for a lifetime or more.
-As these are the aspects of practice that we always have access to, cultivate a relationship with these parts of the practice early and you’ll be well-acquainted if and when you want to, or need to, shift focus from the more physical aspects of the practice.
+These are the aspects of practice that we always have access to.
+So, cultivate a relationship with these parts of the practice early.
+Then, you’ll be well-acquainted if and when you want to shift focus from the more physical aspects of the practice.

 If you stick with the practice for some years, then “why” you practice may change.
-While many people do initially start with the practice for its physical health and wellness benefits, increased flexibility, increased strength, or maybe to work with chronic low back pain or other discomforts, you may find that as the years go by you become more focused on the mental and emotional effects of practice.
+Many people do initially start with the practice for its physical health and wellness benefits.
+You might be looking for increased flexibility, increased strength, or maybe to work with chronic low back pain or other discomforts.
+But, you may find, as the years go by, you become more focused on the mental and emotional effects of practice.
 Maybe you get more interested in how doing practice is affecting your concentration or ability to stay calm rather than reacting right away to difficult situations.
 Regardless, the benefits are all there, physical, mental, and emotional, whether we’re doing primary series or fourth series.

-Hopefully one thing that is happening as we are aging is maturity.
+Hopefully one thing that happens as we age is maturity.
 As the years go by we’re a little less stuck to getting a particular outcome in practice and more aware of the process.
-And, hopefully this means we’ve been learning to be a little gentler with both ourselves and others.
-This might be reflected in our practice in which postures we choose to do, or it might be reflected more in how we choose to practice the postures that we are doing.
+And, hopefully this means we’ve learned to be a little gentler with both ourselves and others.
+This might be reflected in our practice in which postures we choose to do.
+Or, it might be reflected more in how we choose to practice the postures that we are doing.
 The opportunities to explore the parts of the practice that I consider to be the most impactful, the breath and concentration aspects, are still available to us regardless of how many postures, which postures, or which sequences we can do.